awandahl/KonnecTHor/README.md

     - Uses token‑based Jaccard similarity with a configurable threshold (`SIM_THRESHOLD`, default 0.9).
     - Maps DiVA `PublicationType` and Crossref `type` into coarse categories (article, conference, book, chapter) and **rejects mismatches**.
-- **Verification using bibliographic metadata and authors** For each promising DOI candidate from Crossref, KonnecTHor optionally checks:
+- **Verification using bibliographic metadata and authors** For each promising DOI candidate from Crossref, kolleKTHor optionally checks:
     - Volume (`VERIFY_USE_VOLUME`)
     - Issue (`VERIFY_USE_ISSUE`)
     - Start/end pages (`VERIFY_USE_PAGES`)